 If you have received the Opt Out and Commencement Notice and you would like to register your interest in the class action, please click below:

-Slater and Gordon have recently settled a similar case against NAB for $49.5 million, providing compensation to NAB customers who purchased worthless CCI.
+Slater and Gordon has commenced proceedings against CBA for the sale of consumer credit insurance (CCI) policies.
+Slater and Gordon previously settled a similar case against NAB for $49.5 million, providing compensation to NAB customers who purchased worthless CCI.
 As with NAB, the CBA Class Action is being run on a no win, no fee basis and without a litigation funder.

 The CBA CCI Class Action is part of a series of cases following the Banking Royal Commission, which heard that banks were using pressure tactics to sell unnecessary CCI products to customers who were ineligible to claim under the policies.